w3c/wai-intro-wcag/index.md

-Web Content Accessibility Guidelines (WCAG) is developed through the [W3C process](http://www.w3.org/WAI/intro/w3c-process.php) in cooperation with individuals and organizations around the world, with a goal of proving a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.
+Web Content Accessibility Guidelines (WCAG) is developed through the [W3C process](http://www.w3.org/WAI/intro/w3c-process.php) in cooperation with individuals and organizations around the world, with a goal of providing a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.